lekoala/pure-context-menu/readme.md

 ## Features

+### Built-in styles for Bootstrap

+Easy context menu use default Bootstrap styles so you don't need extra css.
+Otherwise, look at `styles.scss` to see some default styles you can use.

 ### Prevent close on click

 By default, clicking on an item will close them menu.
 You can control this with `preventCloseOnClick`